pingcap/docs-cn/sql/connection-and-APIs.md

 - [MySQL Eiffel Wrapper](https://dev.mysql.com/doc/refman/5.7/en/apis-eiffel.html)
 - [Mysql Go API](https://github.com/go-sql-driver/mysql)

-## Connect to TiDB Using MySQL Connectors
+## Connect to TiDB using MySQL Connectors

 Oracle develops the following APIs and TiDB is compatible with all of them: